-In accordance with the requirements of the Bursa Malaysia Derivatives Bhd., we hereby advise the intention to do the following EFRP transaction: -
+In accordance with the requirements of the $\bf Bursa\ Malaysia\ Derivatives\ Bhd.,$ we hereby advise the intention to do the following EFRP transaction: -

-1. DETAILS OF THE FUTURES CONTRACTS

-We buy/sell\ (\delete whichever is not applicable)

-Futures Contract Code:

-Delivery Month(s):

-Futures Price(s):

-Name of Counterparty:

-2. DETAILS OF RELATED POSITION LEG TRANSACTION

-We buy/sell\ (\delete whichever is not applicable)

-Instrument:

-Price/Rate:

-Amount/Quantity:

-Tenor:

-Name of Counterparty:
+1. DETAILS OF THE FUTURES CONTRACTS Date: We buy/sell (delete whichever is not applicable) Futures Contract Code: Delivery Month(s): Futures Price(s): Number of Lots: Name of Counterparty: 2 DETAILS OF DELATED DOSITION LEG TRANSACTION 2.
+DETAILS OF RELATED POSITION LEG TRANSACTION 2.
+DETAILS OF RELATED POSITION LEG TRANSACTION Date: Date: Date: We buy/sell (delete whichever is not applicable) Date: We buy/sell (delete whichever is not applicable) Instrument: Date: We buy/sell (delete whichever is not applicable) Instrument: Price/Rate: Date: We buy/sell (delete whichever is not applicable) Instrument: Price/Rate: Amount/Quantity:

 3. NUMBER OF FUTURES CONTRACTS

 Type of Ratio (if applicable):

 Calculation of No. of Futures Contract

-"I / We \ understand that the function of Bursa Malaysia Derivatives Bhd (the "Exchange") in respect of the physical transfer between the parties to this physical contract and/or the parties intending to enter into this physical contract as mentioned hereinabove, shall be limited to verification of proof of intention before approval of the exchange for related positions ("EFRP").
+"I / We understand that the function of Bursa Malaysia Derivatives Bhd (the "Exchange") in respect of the physical transfer between the parties to this physical contract and/or the parties intending to enter into this physical contract as mentioned hereinabove, shall be limited to verification of proof of intention before approval of the exchange for related positions ("EFRP").

-I / We \ further undertake that the responsibility, risks and enforcement of settlement of this physical contract/intention to contract shall lie with me/us and the counter party to this physical contract/intention to contract.
+I / We further undertake that the responsibility, risks and enforcement of settlement of this physical contract/intention to contract shall lie with me/us and the counter party to this physical contract/intention to contract.

 I/We shall not hold the Exchange liable for any loss or damage caused to me/us in relation to this physical contract/intention to contract for the relevant underlying instrument after completion of the EFRP exercise by the Exchange.

 We declare that the above transaction was arranged in accordance with the Rules of the Exchange and acknowledge that registration of the futures contract is subject to the Rules of the Bursa Malaysia Derivatives Clearing Bhd.

 4. To be completed by party to the EFRP

+Name & Address

 Name & Address